What you see: White, stringy blobs on the yolk when you crack open an egg.

 Good news: No to all of the above.
 Such things range from impossible to extremely unlikely as the standard eggs we buy at the store are not fertilized.
 So, what’s up with those weird white strings draped over the yolk?

 Those strings are called the chalazae.
 Their job is to keep the yolk suspended in the clear part of the egg, which is called the albumen.
 When the yolk is formed inside the chicken’s body, the yolk spins inside the albumen; during this process twists of protein fibers, the chalazae, form on the top and bottom of the egg.
 Think of them like little harnesses that cinch the yolk to keep it from moving around too much.
-(Check out The Virtual Chicken, an excellent video produced by Auburn University, for a grand tour of egg making inside the chicken.)
+(For a grand tour of egg making inside the chicken check out the video at the end of this post.)

 You might even count seeing the chalazea as a good thing.
 The more visible it is, the fresher your egg is.